oktadev/okta-blog/_source/_posts/2022-08-15-spring-boot-crud-update.md

 ---
 layout: blog_post
-title: "Spring Boot CRUD app with Vue and Quasar"
+title: "Build a Simple CRUD App with Spring Boot and Vue.js"
 author: andrew-hughes
 by: contractor
 communities: [java,javascript]
-description: "Build a Spring Boot Todo app with a Vue client using Okta for security and the Quasar framework for client components"
+description: "Create a CRUD (create, read, update, and delete) application using Spring Boot and Vue.js."
 tags: []
 tweets:
 - ""